 Ms. Brissa Yamamura

-Counseling services at the high school are designed to help students become aware of their abilities, aptitudes and interests through individual conferences, standardized testing and group meetings.
-Counselors are available during the school day to discuss problems of a personal nature, the selection of a course of student college entrance requirements, future career plans or other matters of concern.
-If a student is experiencing difficulty, the counselor will work with teachers, parents and the student to identify the problem and seek appropriate action.
-Parent, student, teacher conferences are held when necessary, and in some cases, referrals are made to outside resources.
-Again, parents are welcome to make an appointment to see a counselor through the high school counseling secretary.
+Counseling services at the High School are designed to help students become aware of their abilities, aptitudes and interests through individual conferences, standardized testing and group meetings.
+Counselors are available during the school day to discuss problems of a personal nature, the selection of a course of student college entrance requirements, future career plans, or other matters of concern.
+If a student is experiencing difficulty, the Counselor will work with teachers, parents and the student to identify the problem and seek appropriate action.
+Parent, student, and teacher conferences are held when necessary, and in some cases, referrals are made to outside resources.
+Again, parents are welcome to make an appointment to see a Counselor through the High School Counseling Secretary.

-Numerous visits by college recruiters, college fairs, test, parent/student information evenings and many individually scheduled counselor conferences ensure that, in their final year, Grade 12 students are kept very busy during the college counseling process.
-The MKIS Counseling office utilizes Naviance during the college search and application process, giving students and parents online access to their admission progress.
+Numerous visits by college recruiters, college fairs, parent/student information evenings, and many individually scheduled counselor conferences ensure that, in their final year, Grade 12 students are kept very busy during the college counseling process.
+The M'KIS Counseling office utilizes Naviance during the college search and application process, giving students and parents online access to their admission progress.

 Ms. Brissa Yamamura